michaelrsweet/mmd/DOCUMENTATION.md

     mmdFree(mmd_t *node);

 The `mmdFree` function frees the specified node and all of its children.
-It is typically only used to free the entire Markdown document, starting at the root node.
+It is typically only used to free the entire markdown document, starting at the root node.